pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 # Message Persistence API for Swift Native SDK

-Message Persistence provides real-time access to stored messages, timestamped to ~10 ns and replicated across regions.
-You can enable AES-256 encryption for stored messages.
-Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+Message Persistence provides real-time access to stored, timestamped messages.
+Storage can be AES-256 encrypted and is replicated across availability zones.
+Configure message retention in the Admin Portal (options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
 You can retrieve:
 - Messages
 - Message reactions
-- Files (using the File Sharing API)
+- Files (via File Sharing API)

 ## Fetch history

-Requires Message Persistence to be enabled for your key in the Admin Portal.
+Requires Message Persistence enabled for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.

-Ordering and range:
+Ordering rules:
 - start only: returns messages older than start.
 - end only: returns messages from end and newer.
-- start and end: returns messages between them (inclusive of end).
+- start and end: returns messages between bounds (inclusive of end).

-Limits and paging:
+Limits:
-- Up to 100 messages from a single channel, or 25 per channel across up to 500 channels.
+- Up to 100 messages on a single channel.
+- Up to 25 per channel on as many as 500 channels.
-- Page by iteratively updating the start timetoken.
+- Page using the start timetoken returned in next.

 ### Method(s)

-Use the following method(s) in the Swift SDK:

 ```
 `1func fetchMessageHistory(